ehildenb/reviews/algebra/algebra.md

 then supplied to the Coq proof, which then checks that the `norm` of the terms are Liebniz equal, then checks that these terms imply membership in the desired structural relation of the original types (via `eval`).

+### Matching modulo AC

+Matching is done using a non-deterministc matching/substitution monad in OCaml.
+The top symbol of the term to match determines how processing sub-terms is handled; each potential way to split sub-terms is chosen based on the top-level structure of the current term to match.
+The monadic `bind` operator takes sub-term splits from the previous level of matching and handles backtracking for infeasible matching substitutions.
+The authors did not prove the correctness of this algorithm, because the returned substitutions will be validated by Coq to close the `aac_reflexivity` proof anyway.

+### Bridging the gaps

+Adding support for matching modulo `Unit` instances is important for usability, as it allows the user to avoid having to normalize terms before taking steps with `aac_reflexivity` or `aac_rewrite`.
+Packaging information about `Unit` in Coq requires care, as each `Unit` must be associated to exacly one binary operator and has to carry around the proof that it is a unit element.
+The pattern matching must also be completed to allow variables in pattern matches become unit elements as appropriate.

+Ideally, reasoing modulo A/AC would be able to happen not just at the root of a term, but in some sub-term.
+It's not enough to just try matching modulo A/AC at every syntactic sub-term, because a successful match may be spread among many different branches of an AST of A/AC operators.
+What's needed is *coherence completetion* (called *variable extension* in the paper), which enriches patterns to take this possibility into account. `Unit` elements complicate this further (especially when multiple binary operators with unit elements interact), as they may lead to infinite matches with these completed patterns.
+As it suffices to provide only one working substitution, this shouldn't be a problem.

+### Conclusions

+Several other tools which provide similar functionalities are described.
+Some of them are mentioned because they use similar reflective meta-level operations to do proofs about proof-styles.
+Others are mentioned because they offer reasoning in some specific A/AC theory.
+Additionally, some dedicated computer algebra systems are mentioned, and similar implementations in other tools are mentioned.

+As future extensions, they consider extensions to heterogeneous terms and operations (many-sorted term algebras); other theories where reflexivity is decidable via matching modulo axioms; and integrating with other tools (like SMT solvers).

 ---
 - id: braibant-pous-tactics-ac-reasoning-coq